arkatebi/AWK-scripts/README.md

 <a name="title" />
-## Some gawk scripts for file processing
+## Some AWK scripts for file processing